 There is no coinsurance, copayment, or deductible for the Welcome to Medicare preventive visit.
+Cost-sharing may apply for other services you receive during the visit.

 Important information about the routine transportation benefit

 SCAN Health Plan's routine transportation service is a supplemental benefit and not covered by Original Medicare.
 The primary purpose of routine transportation is to provide non-emergency transportation to medically necessary services.
 Each one-way trip may not exceed 75 miles.